 Non-flash photography is allowed for personal, non-commercial purposes in the Old Library, but photography of the Book of Kells is forbidden.
 This is due to the sensitive nature of the manuscript.
 Tripods are not permitted.
 It is the visitor’s responsibility to ensure no copyright is infringed.

 The Old Library is fully wheelchair accessible.
 On arrival, please speak to one of our staff members who will arrange for a Library Guard to assist you in using our elevator and accessing all areas of the exhibition.

 There are no parking facilities on campus.
-Pedestrian access is via Nassau Street or College Green.
-We are right in the centre of Dublin city with all main bus routes/Luas stops nearby.
+Pedestrian access is via College Green, Nassau Street or Pearse Street.
+The Book of Kells is located in the centre of Dublin near all main bus, tram and train routes.